It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 Another skill that can be taught anywhere is comparing object characteristics:

-This type of math involves grasping and touching everything and moving one’s body to figure out the distance.
+This type of math involves grasping and touching everything and moving one’s body to measure the distance.

 For example, my kids like to sort big and small nature finds and call them “mommies and daddies” and “babies”!